zadunn/GSoC-2014/README.md

 ## Introduction

 The follow project aims to simplify getting a full Apache Cloudstack environment running on your machine.
-This may be done for development or testing purposes.

 The included VagrantFile will give you: